July 22 – Three Days in Sunny Zeeland

 There would have been zero chance of that, but I did not want her to struggle and cause herself more damage.

 A vacationing German female doctor and an EMT in training quickly showed up, as they were also in the traffic line.
-Myself along with another other girl kept her legs from moving and keep them steady.
+Myself, along with another other girl, kept her legs from moving and keep them steady.
 It was pretty freaking bad.
-Her right arm was mangled and abrasions across her chest, knee and other areas.
-After sliding for some 20 yards, she landed on her back.
+Her right arm was mangled with abrasions across her chest, knee and other areas.
+After sliding for some 20 yards, she had landed on her back.
 So thankful she was wearing a helmet.
 She only had a swollen lip and scrape on her nose.
 Her right arm was bent in so many unnatural ways, that it still sickens me to think about it.
 I did my best not to look.
 She was not wearing any leathers except for gloves, which may have lessened her abrasions.
 We unclipped her helmet but left it on and unbuckled her belt.

 Her boyfriend showed up out of nowhere, somehow, and she started getting very emotional.
 We actually had to remind him to not touch her, as he was overcome with worry.
 She started to overly fret over her motorcycle.
 I have been in a wreck and some weird things run through your mind that should not be a bother at the time.